Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization

 \end{definition}

-In order to compute a stochastic $\epsilon$-subgradient of $v^2$ (resp., $v^3$), we need to compute an approximate subgradient of the corresponding stochastic value function $V^2(x^1, \xi^2)$ (resp., $V^3(x^2, \xi^3)$).
+To compute a stochastic $\epsilon$-subgradient of $v^2$ (resp., $v^3$), we have to compute an approximate subgradient of the corresponding stochastic value function $V^2(x^1, \xi^{[2]})$ (resp., $V^3(x^2, \xi^{[3])}$).
 To this end, we further assume that strong Lagrange duality holds for the optimization problems defined in \eqnok{Defi_sto_V} (resp.,\eqnok{Defi_sto_V1}) almost surely.
 In other words, these problems can be formulated as saddle point problems: